Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Efficient Correlation Volume Sampler

-In order to sample the sparse correlation volume, for each looked up cost value we gather the block index, compute the coordinates relative to this block and sample the block locally similar to the baseline.
+\paragraph{Sparse Volume Sampling.} In order to sample the sparse correlation volume, for each looked up cost value, the block index is computed as when setting the computation mask.
+Then, we gather the block index in the memory, and compute the coordinates relative to this block.
+Finally, the block is locally sampled similar to the baseline.

-However, sampling in the sparse volume with a kernel larger than 1, such as bilinear sampling, becomes more difficult as a kernel can span over multiple cell blocks.

-To circumvent this problem, we first build a proxy cost volume using single-cell gathering.
-This proxy volume contains all cells in the convex hull of a single source pixel and enables more complex resampling with different kernels, such as the bilinear kernel used in {\raft}-based methods.